CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 The usage of forward slashes (`/`) in all file paths is recommended even on Windows.

 ####Run a Flow or Operation
-To run a flow located at `c:/.../your_flow.sl`, enter the following at the `cslang>` prompt:
+To run a flow or operation located at `c:/.../your_flow.sl`, use the `--f` flag to specify the location of the flow to be run:
 ```bash
 cslang>run --f c:/.../your_flow.sl
 ```

-####Run a Flow with Inputs
+####Run with Inputs
-If the flow takes in input parameters, use the `--i` flag and a comma-separated list of key=value pairs:
+If the flow or operation takes in input parameters, use the `--i` flag and a comma-separated list of key=value pairs:
 ```bash
 cslang>run --f c:/.../your_flow.sl --i input1=root,input2=25
 ```